-These are three aspects which are considered as most important in the social domain.
+These are three aspects that are considered as most important in the social domain.

 - Speech Delay – Frequently the speech of these kids is delayed for up to even 2-2.5 years of age.
 Even if they start speaking, there are chances that they may forget their language or social skills.
 This is commonly known as regression.